 Women are doing amazing work in primatology, the study of monkeys, apes, prosimians, and even humans.
-Although many are working on furthering our understanding of our closest relatives, we will take a look at only the most prominent.
+Although many are working on furthering our understanding of our closest relatives, we will take a look at just a few of them.

 1. Vanessa Woods

 Vanessa Woods is a native of Australia, a research scientist at Duke University, a writer for The Discovery Channel, and an advocate for bonobos, apes that closely resemble chimpanzees.
 Read about Woods research in the Congo at Bonobo Handshake and follow her blog at Psychology Today.

 2. Francine Patterson

 Francine "Penny" Patterson began an experiment as a graduate student in 1972.
 Almost 40 years later, the experiment is still going!
 Patterson received permission from the San Francisco Zoo to work with a one-year-old gorilla on language acquisition.
 So Patterson began training little Koko to use American Sign Language.
 The gorilla began using words within a couple of weeks, and now has a vocabulary of over a thousands words in "Gorilla Sign Language", a slightly modified form of American Sign Language.
 Work with Koko led Patterson to found The Gorilla Foundation, a non-profit organization dedicated to the preservation of the lowland gorilla.

 Sue Savage-Rumbaugh spent 30 years as a language researcher at the University of Georgia, during which time she taught a bonobo named Kanzi to communicate through the use of pictograms.
 Savage-Rumbaugh is now doing language research at The Great Ape Trust, a research center in Des Moines, Iowa.
 The trust is home to six bonobos and six orangutans.